BCLawLibrary/practical-ai-in-30-days/day-11-ai-search-explorer.md

 ---

-## 💬 Share Your Insights!
+## 📚 Reflection Questions

 - After exploring with AI search tools, reflect on your experience.
 - Did a particular feature stand out to you?
 - How did using a tool with search capabilities compare to just chatting with an LLM?
-- If you explored **Perplexity**, check out some of its advanced features like **Spaces** for organizing research or **Pages** for turning your findings into shareable articles ([learn more here](https://www.perplexity.ai/hub/getting-started)).
-- Share your thoughts and discoveries with your peers!

 ---

-### **Remember:**
+### Remember:

 AI search tools offer incredible potential for aggregation and synthesis, but they’re not infallible.
 Think of them as one more tool in your generative AI toolkit to enhance your search and exploration!

 **Happy exploring! 🌐🔍**